kyverno/kyverno/README.md

 ![logo](documentation/images/Kyverno_Horizontal.png)

-Kyverno is a policy engine built for Kubernetes.
+Kyverno is a policy engine designed for Kubernetes.

+Kubernetes supports declarative management of objects using configurations written in YAML or JSON.
+Often, parts of the configuration will need to vary based on the runtime environment.
+For portability, and for separation of concerns, its best to mantain environment specific configurations separately from workload configurations.

+Kyverno allows cluster adminstrators to manage environment specific configurations independently of workload configurations and enforce configuration best practices for their clusters.

-Kyverno policies are Kubernetes custom resources that can be written in YAML or JSON.
+Kyverno policies are Kubernetes resources that can be written in YAML or JSON.
 Kyverno policies can validate, mutate, and generate any Kubernetes resources.

 Kyverno runs as a [dynamic admission controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) in a Kubernetes cluster.
 Kyverno receives validating and mutating admission webhook HTTP callbacks from the kube-apiserver and applies matching polcies to return results that enforce admission policies or reject requests.